MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ## Prerequisites

 - Have an Azure subscription with the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/).
+- To run Azure CLI and Python commands, install [Azure CLI v2](how-to-configure-cli.md) and the [Azure Machine Learning SDK v2 for Python](/python/api/overview/azure/ai-ml-readme).
+The `ml` extension for Azure CLI installs automatically the first time you run an Azure Machine Learning CLI command.
 [!INCLUDE [mlflow-prereqs](includes/machine-learning-mlflow-prereqs.md)]

 ## Configure the experiment